-Event Name Event Description Parameters and Basic Event Definition Notes Abnormal/ Incorrect Landing Flaps An event to detect that the aircraft touched down with flaps in a position less than the minimum expected landing flap setting.
-Air/Ground Switch, Flap Position, Air/Ground from Air to Ground + 5 seconds, Flaps < x degrees Will need to be customized for the recommendations in the flight manual.
-Runway/Taxi way Rough An event that measures excessive G- force on the ground, indicating defects in runway/taxiway surfaces.
-Air/Ground Switch, Vertical Acceleration, CAS Air/Ground = Ground, CAS < 100 knots, Vertical Acceleration >1.3 g Stick Shaker Operation An event to detect stick shaker operation.
-Stick Shaker Stick Shaker + On (L or R) GPWS Warning An event to detect when a GPWS warning is triggered.
-GPWS GPWS = On This event should be subdivided for each of the different warning modes of the GPWS.
-Engine Failure An event to detect in- flight engine failure/shutdown.
-Air/Ground Switch, Fuel Flow, Oil Pressure, EGT Air/Ground = Air, Oil Pressure < x psi, Fuel Flow < x pph, EGT < x degrees TCAS Advisory An event to detect any TCAS advisory triggered.
-Down) TCAS Advisory = On This event should be separated for TCAS Traffic Advisories (TAs) and Resolution Advisories (RAs).
-Engine Reverse at Low Speed An event to detect use of engine reverse at low speed that can result in engine overtemps and/or FOD ingestion. $\frac{\text{Thrust Reverser, N}{1,}}{\text{CAS}}$ $\text{Thrust Reverser = On,}$ $\text{CAS} < x \text{ knots, N}{1} > x\%$ for x seconds
+Event Name Event Description rameters and Basic Event Definition Notes Abnormal/ down with flaps in a position less than the Position, Will need to be customized for the recommendations in An event that measures excessive G- force on the ground, indicating defects in runway/taxiway surfaces.
+Air/Ground = Ground, CAS Stick Shaker Operation An event to detect stick shaker operation.
+Stick Shaker Stick Shaker + On (L or R) An event to detect when a GPWS warning is triggered.
+GPWS GPWS = On This event should be subdivided for each of the different warning modes of the GPWS. • An event to detect in- flight engine failure/shutdown.
+Air/Ground Switch, Fuel Flow, Oil Pressure, EGT Air/Ground = Air, Oil Pressure < x psi, Fuel Flow < x pph, EGT < x degrees An event to detect any TCAS advisory triggered.
+TCAS Advisory = On This event should be separated for TCAS Traffic Advisories (TAs) and Resolution Advisories (RAs).
+Engine Reverse at Low Speed speed that can result in engine Thrust Reverser, N1, CAS Thrust Reverser = On, CAS < x knots, N1 > x% for x